 This weekend I attended my second live conference in more than a year and a half – the annual meeting in Las .

-Two conferences in 18 months might not seem odd to you but considering that before the COVID pandemic I was keynoting at a conference somewhere around the world almost once or twice each week, it was quite a for me.
+Two conferences in 18 months might not seem odd to you but considering that before the pandemic I was keynoting at a conference somewhere around the world almost once or twice each week, it was quite a for me.

 Sure, I’d done virtual conferences on and I’d participated in a number of and workshops using other virtual technologies, but this was back to the old-fashioned, stay at a big conference hotel, see people from around the world, drink too much coffee, stay up way too late, get up way too early, exchange business cards, listen to speakers, kind of event.